bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-4-arrays-with-foreach.rst

 ---------------------------------------------------

 .. image:: Figures/spellcheck.png
-    :width: 100
+    :width: 100px
     :align: left
     :alt: Spell Checker

-.. |last spellcheck lesson| raw:: html

-   <a href="https://runestone.academy/ns/books/published/csawesome/Unit6-Arrays/topic-6-2-traversing-arrays.html#groupwork-programming-challenge-spellchecker" target="_blank">last lesson</a>

-In the |last spellcheck lesson|, you created a spellcheck method using a for loop.
+In the `last lesson <https://runestone.academy/ns/books/published/csawesome/Unit6-Arrays/topic-6-2-traversing-arrays.html#groupwork-programming-challenge-spellchecker>`_, you created a spellcheck method using a for loop.
 In this lesson, you will use enhanced for each loops instead.

 1. Write a new version of the ``spellcheck`` method to use an enhanced for-each loop instead of an indexed for-loop.
 It should take a word as a parameter and return true if it is in the dictionary array.
 It should return false if it is not found.
 2. Write a method ``checkText`` that takes a String array of words which represents sentence of text and then calls your ``spellcheck`` method to check if each word in that text is spelled correctly.
 It should count and print out the misspelled words, and return the number of misspelled words.
 Some helper code is provided in the main method that will split a String of words into a String array, and remove punctuation and convert to lowercase, before calling this method.